 I’m Carrie Murphy, CD(DONA).
 I’m a doula, writer, poet, mother, student, teacher, mentor, and community-builder.
-I imbue my whole life with the belief that birth work can change the world.
-Social justice in reproductive health informs everything I do.
-I identify as a full-spectrum doula, which means I support people through any reproductive experience or outcome of pregnancy, including miscarriage, birth, abortion or temination, stillbirth, surrogacy, or adoption.
+I imbue my whole life with the belief that birthwork can change the world.
+Equity and justice in reproductive health informs my identity and work as a doula.
+I identify as a full-spectrum doula, which means I support people through any reproductive experience or outcome of pregnancy, including miscarriage, birth, abortion or termination, stillbirth, surrogacy, or adoption.

 I am a co-founder and volunteer coordinator of the UNM Volunteer Birth Companion program, the steering committee lead for the New Mexico Doula Association and a current HealthConnectOne Birth Equity Leadership Academy Leader.
 I am a former member-at-large on the board of the New Mexico Breastfeeding Task Force.

 I’ve always been interested in and passionate about pregnancy, birth, babies, and reproductive health.
 After I finished graduate school in 2011, I decided to become a doula.
 I wanted to support pregnant people and their families in feeling calm and confident about their birthing and parenting choices and experiences.
 I believe that every birthing person has an inner source of courage, strength, and intuition— it’s an absolute honor to witness and hold space for them during this life-changing transition.

 I completed my DONA-approved doula training in June 2012 and attended my first two births that year.
 I became certified as a birth doula through DONA International in January 2014.
 I re-certified in January 2017.
 Since 2012, I’ve attended births in New Mexico, Virginia, and Washington DC.
 In 2018, I gave birth for the first time myself—at home, in downtown Albuquerque, NM.